-Finally, deal each player 3 cards to hold in their hand.
-Place the remaining cards faced down in the middle of players as the draw pile.
+Finally, deal each player 3 cards to hold in their hands.

 Starting the Game

-Once everyone has their cards, they can look at the 3 in their hand and swap them with one of the face-up cards on their pile if they wish.
+Once everyone has their cards, they can look at the 3 in their hands and swap them with one of the face-up cards on their pile if they wish.

-Whoever has the lowest-ranked card starts the game by placing it face up in the middle and start a new discard pile.
+Whoever has the lowest-ranked card starts playing the game by placing it face-up on the table, creating a new discard pile.